haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 ## haddock3-unpack

-The `haddock3-unpack` CLI is the oposite of the `haddock3-clean` one.
+The `haddock3-unpack` CLI is the opposite of the `haddock3-clean` one.
 It takes a haddock3 run directory as input (or the output directory of a module), and uncompress archives found within.

-This CLI can be especially usefull when your run has been archived, but you would like to open a PDB file using a molecular viewer.
+This CLI can be especially useful when your run has been archived, but you would like to open a PDB file using a molecular viewer.

-The unpack process performs file unpacking and file decompressing operations.
+The unpacking process performs file unpacking and file decompressing operations.
-File with extension `seed` and `con` are unpacked from their `.tgz` files.
+Files with extensions `seed` and `con` are unpacked from their `.tgz` files.
-While files with `.pdb.gz` and `.psf.gz` extension are uncompressed.
+While files with `.pdb.gz` and `.psf.gz` extensions are uncompressed.
 If `--all` is given, unpack also `.inp.gz` and `.out.gz` files.